rj919/dryHeatViewer/README.md

 - Container Alias
 - Token from Docker Build Settings
-- Environment Variable File (in cred/)
+- Environment Variable File (in credentials/)

+**tunnelMe.sh**
+_Initiates a secure tunnel from local device to endpoint on localtunnel.me_
+Requires:

+- Container Alias

 ## Collaboration Notes
 _The Git and Docker repos contain all the configuration for deployment to AWS.